xdmushui/partner-center-sdk/develop/set-up-api-access-in-partner-center.md

 5. After you see the confirmation message, sign out of Partner Dashboard.

 6. Sign back in with your new integration sandbox admin account.
-Be sure to use the format **username@domain** for your credentials along with the password that you just specified.
+Be sure to use the format **username@domain** for your credentials along with the password that you specified.

 7. Choose **Set Up Account** above **Current Tasks** to complete the sandbox account setup.